-$^{38}$ Nor is the magnitude very different from earlier work examining fiscal expenditure spillovers.
-For example, Case et al. (1989) find that US state government levels of per-capita expenditures are significantly impacted by the expenditures of their neighbors, with the size of the impact being that a one dollar increase in neighbors' expenditures leads to an increase in own-state expenditures by seventy cents.
+31Nor is the magnitude very different from earlier work examining fiscal expenditure spillovers.
+For example, Case et al. (1989) find that US state governments' levels of per-capita expenditure are significantly impacted by the expenditures of their neighbors, with a one-dollar increase in neighbors' expenditures leading to a seventy-cent increase in own-state expenditures.